csestuit/dcos-config-backup/README.md

 # DC/OS - IAM Config Backup and Restore Utility

 This is a launcher program and a set of auxiliary scripts to backup and restore the Identity and Access Management information from a DC/OS cluster.
+This is useful to re-create the cluster somewhere else from scratch and preserve users/groups/memberships/acls/permission information.

 It uses the DC/OS REST API as documented here: https://docs.mesosphere.com/1.8/administration/id-and-access-mgt/iam-api/

 # Usage